Submit Your Script

 We’re judging the shows based on two things: The quality of the writing, and the relevance to our mission.
-Mostly, we’re focused on giving female writers the notoriety and publicity they deserve, so the subject matter of your show will only play into the judging if we have a really tight race between two shows.
+Mostly, we’re focused on giving women writers the notoriety and publicity they deserve, so the subject matter of your show will only play into the judging if we have a really tight race between two shows.
 If we’ve got one slot left and two equally awesome shows, and one is about Napoleon and one is about Molly Pitcher, we’ll probably pick the Molly Pitcher one.

 How does the selection process work?

 You submit your scripts and application materials by the submission deadline.
-We pass your script around to a team of experienced script readers, so each script will be read by at least two different people.
-The shows that get the highest ratings get passed along to the final round, where they will be read by at least two more script readers, with the highest-scoring shows moving to the finalist round.
+We pass your script around to a team of industry script readers, so each script will be read by at least three different people.
+The shows that get the highest ratings get passed along to the semi-final round, where they will be read by at least two more script readers, with the highest-scoring shows moving to the finalist round.
 Starting in January, we’ll be notifying people if they’re finalists.
 From there, the finalists are read by our full staff, and we make our final decisions after an in-depth team discussion.